Note: References and Useful threads/posts below provide a lot of info not in the docs

 Windows

 Use the package on the I7 site (said to work with any version of Windows from XP SP 3 on).
-Or there’s a current beta release of a new Windows version that allows compiling for 6L02 and 6L38 as well as 6M62.
-It’s 64-bit-only, and has been tested only on Windows 10, but may work with older versions.
+There’s a current 64-bit-only beta release of a new Windows version that allows compiling for any of 6L02, 6L38, 6M62 that has been tested only on Windows 10, but may work with older versions.
 Be warned that there have been multiple reports of security/antivirus programs causing problems with it: Avast, AVG, Windows Defender.

 Linux